null8626/decancer/README.md

 ## contributing

 If you want to contribute, i appreciate that!!! ❤️❤️❤️<br>
-Feel free to [read `CONTRIBUTING.md`](https://github.com/null8626/decancer/blob/main/CONTRIBUTING.md) for more details! ❤️
+Please [read `CONTRIBUTING.md`](https://github.com/null8626/decancer/blob/main/CONTRIBUTING.md) for more details! ❤️

 ## special thanks